7 Essential Skills for Teens

 Skill #3: Attention to Detail

-Each new venture begins with some type of an application.
+Each new venture begins with some type of application.
 This application is a direct reflection of you.
 It must be perfect - no errors, no sloppy work, no exaggeration, and on time.
 Attention to detail is paramount - especially in the competitive world of college admissions.
 Teenagers must learn this lesson early and college applications offer the perfect introduction.

 Skill #4: Standardized Test-Taking